 With a high tide, you can snorkel both inside and outside, the Owen Island reef, where you may encounter a ray or a shark as well as it health marine life.

 We have been told that the snorkelling at Point of Sand is also amazing, although you should not snorkel here at dusk (or at night) as it is frequented by sharks.

-small fish to a reef that is home to fish, turtle, rays and snarks.
+small fish and a reef that is home to fish, turtles, rays and sharks.